influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.4/supported_protocols/prometheus.md

 ##Configuration

-To enable the use of the Prometheus remote read and write API with InfluxDB, you need to add URL values to the follwing settings in the [Prometheus configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):
+To enable the use of the Prometheus remote read and write API with InfluxDB, you need to add URL values to the following settings in the [Prometheus configuration file](https://prometheus.io/docs/prometheus/latest/configuration/configuration/):
 - [`remote_write`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<remote_write>)
 - [`remote_read`](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#<remote_read>)